 You also need contingency plans so that your business doesn’t crumble if one of your predictions is slightly off track.
 You may even foresee times when you’ll be needing additional financing and can plan ahead for it.

 If you use your business plan as a working document, you will find that you return to your financial projections more often than you’ll refer to anything else, so making them as realistic as possible is absolutely vital.
 Your first year’s projections are most important of all.

 Outlining cost structure is another important part of fleshing out your business’ financials.
 The cost structure is a top-level model of the costs of an industry, organization or business model.
-When determining cost structure, you’ll categorize different costs, the proportional size of each category and a description of variable and fixed costs.
+When determining cost structure, you’ll categorize different costs, the proportional size of each category and a description of variable and fixed costs (see ourguide to FUTA).
 What if your costs exceed your revenue?
 There are three possible solutions: cut down on costs, increase revenue or both.
 If you can’t do any of these, it’s time to put the business idea aside and start from scratch with a new concept.

 10. Update Your Business Plan Regularly

 Your business plan should be an iterative document.
 That means that during your first year of business, you should revisit and update your business plan at least quarterly.
 No matter how good your plan was to begin with, there will be some variances when it’s applied to reality.
 How does that affect your strategy going forward?
 Do you need to implement contingency plans to keep your business afloat?

 If you’re able to run your business more or less according to plan, your quarterly reviews won’t be that extensive.
 At the end of your first year in business, you’ll do a full review of your business and its environment and adjust your strategy.
 This time around, it will be a lot easier, and your planning will be more accurate since it is based on your actual performance and experience.